Green currents for quasi-algebraically stable meromorphic self-maps of CP^k: Introduction

 exists, where $\omega$ denotes the Fubiny-Study K\"{a}hler form on $\P^k$ so normalized that $\int\limits_{\P^k}\omega^k=1.$ $T$ is called {\it the Green current} associated to $f.$ He also proves that $T$ does not charge any hypersurfaces.
 Given a positive integer $d,$ a ``generic" meromorphic self-map of algebraic degree $d$ is always AS (see \cite{fs2}).
 In the last decades the study of Green currents plays a central role in Complex Dynamics in higher dimensions.
-We address the reader to the classical works of Forn{\ae}ss-Sibony \cite{fs,fs2}, Sibony \cite{si} for further explanations.
-Newer articles on the topic could be found in \cite{ds1,ds3, dds,gu} etc.
+We address the reader to the survey articles of Forn{\ae}ss-Sibony \cite{fs,fs2}, N. Sibony \cite{si}, Dinh-Sibony \cite{ds5} for further explanations.
+Some other articles on the topic are \cite{ds1,ds3, dds,gu} etc.

-In contrast to the case of AS maps, the dynamics of non AS maps are very poorly understood.
-This question remains almost unexplored up to now.
+In contrast to the case of AS maps, the dynamics of non AS maps are, at the moment, still very poorly understood although there has been a lot of activity around this topic in the past few years.
 Two fundamental problems arise:

-{\bf Problem 1.} Study the degree growth of non AS maps.
+{\bf Problem 1.} Study the degree-growth of non AS maps.

 {\bf Problem 2.} Define a natural Green currents for such maps.